Patrick14Trani/MOTW-Character-Creator/Characters/HolyHunters/Augustine.md

 ### Notes
 - He was saved by the [[HolyHunters]] with [[The Sacred Heart]].
 He now trains with them at their hideout.
-- Natalie taught him how the internet work, he has some net friends
+- [[Natalie]] taught him how the internet work, he has some net friends
-- Nove prayed intensly with him for several months and he became very intune with religious magic.
+- [[Nova]] prayed intensly with him for several months and he became very intune with religious magic.
 He now has angel wings ability